TheUntraceable/HowToFixPythonErrors/README.md

     - To fix it, search in [pypi.org](https://pypi.org) and see if it actually exists, and install it

-       > - **First, make sure you dont have anyy spelling mistakes in the import statement**
+       > - **First, make sure you dont have any spelling mistakes in the import statement**

     - Examples can be found in [`./Examples`](https://github.com/TheUntraceable/HowToFixPythonErrors/tree/main/Examples)